thijsp/thijsp.github.io/pages/home.md

 layout: home
 permalink: "/"
 title: "Hi, I am <strong>Thijs</strong>, <br>energy and AI researcher"
-description: "with a passion for timelapse and landscape photography."
+description: "and I like spending time outdoors with my camera."
 meta_description: "I am a Belgian Energy and AI Researcher.
-Additionally, I am a landscape and timelapse photographer.
+Additionally, I am a landscape and timelapse photographer who likes spending time outdoors.
 I love dramatic skies and vistas.
 In the past years I have taken many pictures of European and Belgian landscapes.
-This website shows both my research and photography work."
+This website shows both my research and photography work and aims to give some hiking inspiration."
 meta_title: "Thijs Peirelinck | Energieonderzoeker en Landschapsfotograaf"
 subscribe: false